-Hannah Wolf is an Associate in the Nashville office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.
-She received a bachelor’s degree in Industrial and Labor Relations from Cornell University and a J.D. from New York University School of Law and her B.A. from Cornell University.
+Hannah Wolf is an Associate in the Nashville office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
+She received her J.D. from New York University School of Law and her B.A. from Cornell University.

 Ms. Wolf represents employees in individual and class actions involving discrimination, wage and hour violations, and civil rights.
 Prior to joining Sanford Heisler Sharp, Ms. Wolf clerked for the Honorable Martha Craig Daughtrey of the U.S. Court of Appeals for the Sixth Circuit.
 She also worked as a Law Fellow at Southern Migrant Legal Services, where she represented farmworkers in employment and immigration matters.